 You might also be interested in trying to make connections through Brandon Smith’s site at http://www.alt-market.com. .
 Be sure to check out the Safe Haven States Project if you’re looking to relocate in the future.

-I hope these tips are helpful.
-I’m sure there are plenty of other options I’m not aware of.
+I’m sure there are other options I’m not aware of.

 Having said that, I know of one option that may seem unthinkable at first.
-But if survival means thinking the unthinkable, then consider what Texe Marrs suggests in an article called The Road Less Traveled.
+But if survival means thinking the unthinkable, then consider leaving the country as Texe Marrs suggests in an article called The Road Less Traveled.